-- 21.15 Pharmacy technicians may perform only those tasks for which they have been trained and in which there is proficiency as determined by the pharmacist-in-charge, but in no case, shall ever exceed what is permitted by regulation, law or scope of practice, and as set forth below: - 21.15.1 A pharmacy technician may request refill authorizations for patients from a prescriber who uses a voice mail response system and/or when an agent of the prescriber transcribes the requested information for a follow-up phone call to the pharmacy after reviewing the request with the prescriber.
-The pharmacy technician may accept authorization for refills from the prescriber or prescriber's agent provided that no information has changed from the previous prescription. - 21.15.2 A pharmacy technician may not perform drug utilization review; clinical conflict resolution, prescriber contact concerning prescription drug order clarification or therapy modification; patient counseling or dispensing process validation; or receive new prescription drug orders or conduct prescription transfers.
+- 24.14 A pharmacy technicians I may perform only those tasks for which he/she has been trained and in which there is proficiency as determined by the pharmacist-in-charge, but in no case, shall ever exceed what is permitted by regulation, law or scope of practice, and as set forth below: - 24.14.1 A pharmacy technician I may request refill authorizations for patients from a prescriber who uses a voice mail response system and/or when an agent of the prescriber transcribes the requested information for a follow-up phone call to the pharmacy after reviewing the request with the prescriber.
+The pharmacy technician I may accept authorization for refills from the prescriber or prescriber's agent provided that no information has changed from the previous prescription. - 24.14.2 A pharmacy technician I may not perform drug utilization review; clinical conflict resolution, prescriber contact concerning prescription drug order clarification or therapy modification; patient counseling or dispensing process validation; or receive new prescription drug orders or conduct prescription transfers.